andy-byers/CalicoDB/doc/wal.md

 # Write-Ahead Log (WAL)
-Calico DB uses write-ahead logging to protect transactions.
+Calico DB uses write-ahead logging to provide ACID properties to transactions.
 Each update to a database page must first be written to the WAL, and WAL segments cannot be removed until all of their corresponding database pages have been flushed to disk.
 A physical logging scheme is used, described in [Logging Scheme](#logging-scheme).
-This incurs additional overhead compared to higher-level logging schemes, but also protects against crashes during tree rebalancing and other routines.
+This incurs additional overhead compared to higher-level logging schemes, but also protects against crashes during tree rebalancing.

+## Log Segments
 Calico DB only supports a single running transaction, so all updates go to the same WAL segment.
 When the transaction is committed, a commit record is written at the end of the current segment, and a new segment is generated.
 Updates made on the new transaction will be written to the new WAL segment.